cdoremus/MyNotes/Spanish Notes.md

 simplemente - simply/plainly afortunadamente - fortunately
 desafortunadamente - unfortunately
 seguro - sure/safe
+tampoco - either
+- Yo tampoco - Me neither.
+- Context determines if meaning is either or neither.
 #### have to
 tengo que - I have to...
 yo creo que - I think that...

+### Who, what, when...
+who - quién
+what - qué
+when - cuando
+where - dónde
+- where are... - dónde están
+how - cómo
+how many - cuántos/cuántas
+why - por qué
+which - cuál/qué
+then - entonces

+### Some/Any variations
+Some/Any - algún/alguna(f)
+Something/Anything - algo
+Someone/Somebody/Anyone/Anybody - alguien
+#### Nobody/Nothing
+Nobody - nadie
+Nothing - nada

 # Prepositions
 - so .... as ... - tan ... como ...